aliibarry/shiny/codedata.md

 output: html_document
 ---

-Last updated 12/09/2022, AMB
+Last updated 04/11/2022, AMB

 ---

 **Overview**

 All data presented here is currently unpublished, and is the work of Ali Barry, Georgios Baskozos, and David Bennett at the University of Oxford (NDCN).
+Citation details are forthcoming.

 ---

 **Data Tables**

-All data tables (DEGs, GO term analyses, GSEA, etc) generated for the data presented here can be found in this [github repository](https://github.com/aliibarry/thesis-supp)
+All data tables (DEGs, GO term analyses, GSEA, etc) generated for the data presented here can be found in this [github repository](https://github.com/aliibarry/thesis-supp).
+Raw data and processed count data are available on GEO (GSE216444).

 ---